Last updated on July 30th, 2019

 Here Are Top 10 Social Media Campaigns You Can Learn From

 01. Dominos ‘Dom The Pizza Bot’ Campaign

 In 2017, Chatbots were one of the major game changers in social media marketing.
 But the only company that has taken the advantage of the innovation was Dominos Pizza.
+They used chatbot as a social media tool to for their promotion.
 The brand officially launched its Facebook Messenger chatbot that allows customers to order pizza by doing nothing more than pressing a buttom— either online or on their Apple watch.

 The objective was to offer customers a simple and entertaining way to order pizza.
 Although they started the campaign through a particular Facebook page design for testing purpose to cut the phone calls and to slow down rate of their site, interestingly, it worked for them.
 They tapped into the platform where their customers usually hang out.
 All in all, the Dom simplified their pizza ordering process.

 At the end of 2016, Airbnb was dealing with some serious issues.
 There were widely accused of turning guests away for discriminatory reasons.
 The brand set new guidelines to ensure equal treatment in the community.
 But the message had to be spread.
 So in 2017, the brand updated its social media page design and came up with an inspirational video with #WeAccept.